mfasman95/discordia/packages/framework/README.md

 **missingCommandMessage**
 >String|Function - Default = "The command you typed is not available 🙁"

-See [DiscordiaFramework.handleMissingCommand](api#DiscordiaAction.handleMissingCommand) for more details.

 The message to send if a server member tries to ask the bot to do an action it does not know how to handle.
 You can either customize the `string` or provide a `function` to give a more involved response.

 **help**
 >String|Function - Default = [@discordia/default-help](https://github.com/mfasman95/discordia/tree/master/packages/default-help)

-See [DiscordiaFramework.handleHelp](api#DiscordiaAction.handleHelp) for more details.

 The message to send if a server member tries to ask the bot for help.
-By default it will use [@discordia/default-help](https://github.com/mfasman95/discordia/tree/master/packages/default-help) to read your actions and send a response based on their [accessors](create_an_action#accessor) and [descriptions](create_an_action#description).
-You can provide a static `string` as a response or provide a custom `function` to give a more involved response.
+By default it will use [@discordia/default-help](https://github.com/mfasman95/discordia/tree/master/packages/default-help) to read your actions and send a response based on their [accessors](action#accessor) and [descriptions](action#description).
+You can provide `null` to disable the help message or provide a custom [DiscordiaAction](api#DiscordiaAction) to control what the message responds to and what it says.

 # Testing
 🚧 Coming Soon! 🚧